Pneumococcal vaccine

 Pneumococcal vaccine side effects

-Though rare, side effects after the pneumococcal vaccine are possible.
+Though rare, pneumococcal vaccine side effects are possible.
 Most people experience mild side effects that disappear within one to two days.
 You or your child may experience:

 • Fatigue